Codecademy/engineering-competencies/managers.md

 - You are a role model and celebrate people on your team and the broader engineering team who are acting as role models themselves.
 - You set clear goals and expectations.
 - You provide continuous feedback on whether goals and expectations are being met and how engineers can improve.
-- You are focused on identifying and supporting ways to help the individuals on your team learn and grow through clear career development goals and objectives.
+- You are focused on identifying and supporting ways to help the members on your team learn and grow through clear career development goals and objectives.
 - You coach members of your team and help them grow and develop.
 - You work with the engineering leadership team, your teams, and corresponding stakeholders to set a successful strategy and vision for your functional area.